AI

 When you shift from measuring knowledge to measuring behavior, everything changes.
 Training design improves.
 You build courses around specific tasks people need to complete, not general concepts to understand.
 Manager involvement increases.
 Leaders realize they need to reinforce training through expectations and recognition.
 Budget allocation shifts.
 You spend less on fancy courses and more on coaching, peer learning sessions, and behavior reinforcement.

 The hardest part about measuring ai training effectiveness is accepting that most training fails.
 When you measure behavior change honestly, you see how rarely training works.
 That is uncomfortable, but it is fixable.
 Once you see where adoption breaks down, you can address it.
-Without measurement, you keep buying training that does not stick and wondering why AI adoption stays stuck at 33%.
+The PwC 2025 AI Jobs Barometer found productivity growth nearly quadrupled in AI-exposed industries - but only for organizations that tracked and reinforced adoption.
+Workers with AI skills now command a 56% wage premium over similar roles without them.
+Without measurement, you keep buying training that does not stick and wondering why your team never catches up.

 Start measuring what people do instead of what they know.
 The gap between those two things is where your training investment disappears.